hejajama/subnucleondiffraction/README.md

     t   amplitude(T)  amplitude(L)

 So amplitudes for different polarizations separately.
 All dimensionful units in this code are in GeV unless stated otherwise.
-Note that the user has to calculate real and imaginary part separately (but the imaginary part does not affect the coherent cross section).
+Note that the user has to calculate real and imaginary parts separately (but the imaginary part does not affect the coherent cross section).

 The coherent cross section is then